loophp/collection/README.md

 Feel free to check them out in the `spec` directory.
 Run `composer phpspec` to trigger the tests.

-Before each commit some inspections (_currently 14_) are executed with [GrumPHP](https://github.com/phpro/grumphp), run `./vendor/bin/grumphp run` to check manually.
+Before each commit some inspections (_currently 14_) are executed with [GrumPHP](https://github.com/phpro/grumphp), run `composer grumphp` to check manually.

-The quality of the tests is tested with a PHP Mutation testing framework,  run `composer infection` to try it.
+The quality of the tests is tested with [Infection](https://github.com/infection/infection) a PHP Mutation testing framework,  run `composer infection` to try it.

 Static analysers are also controlling the code.
 [PHPStan](https://github.com/phpstan/phpstan) and [PSalm](https://github.com/vimeo/psalm) are enabled to their maximum level.